felipelouza/egsa/README.md

 --
 **Example:**

-One could find two examples in example folder, one for each setting mode.
+One could find two examples in _example_ folder, one for each setting mode.

---
 ##install: